 IRB Cover Letter Preparation and Samples

 Sample Cover Letters that you may edit for your own application are available along with the following detailed list of items typically needed in a cover letter.
+Sample combined Cover letter/Informed consent are also available and often times preferred by the IRB.
 Depending on your specific project, your cover letter will need to address many of the following items:

 - Stationery for cover letter.
 All cover letters should appear on appropriate letterhead (University/Institutional or other Agency affiliation).